Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 ### Checking for Permissions or Preferences

-With JS-implemented WebIDL, the `init` method should only return undefined.
+With JS-implemented Web IDL, the `init` method should only return undefined.
 If any other value, such as `null`, is returned, the bindings code will assert or crash.
 In other words, it acts like it has a "void" return type.
-Preference or permission checking should be implemented by adding an extended attribute to the WebIDL interface.
+Preference or permission checking should be implemented by adding an extended attribute to the Web IDL interface.
 This has the advantage that if the check fails, the constructor or object will not show up at all.